trianglish/upme-plus/README.md

 - Follow users' followers
 - Follow users' followings
 - Follow users' who posted to hashtag
+- Follow likers of a hashtag or a user
+- Comment medias by hashtag
-- Download users' followers
+- Download users' followers and stories
 - Stop any task at any moment – results will still be available
 - ...
 And many more are coming!
-Drop us a line into Telegram: https://t.me/instabotproject
+Drop us a line into [Telegram](https://t.me/instabotproject)

 ## Minimal Requirements